aharvard/HOFVolunteers/readme.md

 -  new file for future work, no updates

 ## New Custom Labels
+Updates to copy for navigation tabs must be done by making new labels and providing new values.
 |orig label|orig val|new label|new val
 |---|---|---|---|
 labelPersonalSiteJobListingTitle|Volunter Jobs|HOF_Volunteers__labelPersonalSiteJobListingTitle|Volunteer Jobs